How to Troubleshoot Common Issues with Case Fans

 Replace the Fan

 Persistent noise despite troubleshooting may indicate a worn-out bearing or motor.
-Replacing the fan is often the most effective solution in this scenario.
+Replacing the case fan is often the most effective solution in this scenario.

 Intermittent Spinning